codyd51/mango-dns/README.md

 mango does most of the usual fun stuff expected of a recursive DNS resolver:

-* Functionality is valid: the high-level stack (i.e. web browsing, etc.) works
+* Functionality is valid: the high-level stack (i.e. web browsing, etc.) works.
-* Recursively resolve queries, starting from the root DNS servers
+* Recursively resolve queries, starting from the root DNS servers.
-* Parse and generate DNS packets and many record types
+* Parse and generate DNS packets and many record types.
-* Cache records and respond from the cache (both when responding to queries and when recursing)
+* Cache records and respond from the cache (both when responding to queries and when recursing).
-* Send `NXDOMAIN`/`SOA` records in response to unreachable queries
+* Send `NXDOMAIN`/`SOA` records in response to unreachable queries.

 ### Build and run